-Foreign Languages: French 1 or Spanish 1: (E credit) This course is designed to teach elementary skills in listening, speaking, reading, and spelling.
+Spanish 1: This course is designed to teach elementary skills in listening, speaking, reading, and spelling.
 The curriculum covered in this course will give students the skills to communicate in culturally-appropriate ways in the target language.
 By the end of this course, student skill level should be at novice-mid level according to the American Council on the Teaching of Foreign Language (ACTFL) standards.
 Students will develop an appreciation for the culture of the countries where the language is spoken.

-Foreign Languages: French 2 or Spanish 2: (E Credit) Prerequisite: Foreign Language 1.
-Teacher approval required.
+Spanish 2: Prerequisite: Spanish 1.
 This course is designed to teach intermediate skills in listening, speaking, reading, and spelling.
 The curriculum covered in this course will give students the skills to communicate in culturally-appropriate ways in the target language.
 By the End of this course, student skill level should be at novice-high level according to the American Council on the Teaching of Foreign Language (ACTFL) standards.
 Students will develop an appreciation for the culture of the countries where the language is spoken.

-Foreign Language: Spanish 3H: Prerequisite: Spanish 2.
+Spanish 3H: Prerequisite: Spanish 2.
 This course is designed to teach advanced skills in listening, speaking, reading, and spelling.
 The curriculum covered in this course will give students the skills to communicate in culturally-appropriate ways in the target language.
 By the end of this course, student skill level should be at intermediate-low level according to the American Council on the Teaching of Foreign Language (ACTFL) standards.

-Spanish for Native Speakers: (E Credit)This course is designed to teach elementary academic skills in reading and writing for the native speaker.
+Spanish for Native Speakers: This course is designed to teach elementary academic skills in reading and writing for the native speaker.
 The course content includes further development of reading and writing skills for students who already have a grasp of the spoken language.
 Opportunities to share cultural information from countries where Spanish is spoken will be available to students.